python/peps/pep-XXXX.rst

   example ``(int, /) -> bool`` where our proposal allows ``(int) -> bool``
-- The requirement for explicit ``/`` for positional-only arguments has a high risk of causing frequent bugs - which often wouldn’t be detected by unit tests - where library authors would accidentally use types with named arguments.
+- The requirement for explicit ``/`` for positional-only arguments has a high risk of causing frequent bugs - which often would not be detected by unit tests - where library authors would accidentally use types with named arguments.
 - Our analysis suggests that support for ``ParamSpec`` is key, but the